Abdul Ghani Mohamed Yassin

-Abdul Ghani Mohamed Yassin is a Malaysian politician.
-He has served as the Member of Sabah State Legislative Assembly for Nabawan since 2020 and had served as a Senator representing Sabah from 2018 to 2021.
-He is a member of the Parti Gagasan Rakyat Sabah (GAGASAN), which is a major component of the ruling Gabungan Rakyat Sabah (GRS) coalition and formerly an UMNO and BERSATU member.
+Abdul Ghani Mohamed Yassin is a Malaysian politician who has served as Chairman of the Sabah Land Development Board (SLDB) since January 2021, as well as Member of Sabah State Legislative Assembly for Nabawan since 2020 and previously served as a Senator representing Sabah from 2018 to 2021.
+He is a member of the Parti Gagasan Rakyat Sabah (GAGASAN), which is a major component of the ruling Gabungan Rakyat Sabah (GRS) coalition.
+He is formerly a member of the United Malays National Organisation of Sabah (Sabah UMNO), a branch of a component party of the Barisan Nasional (BN) coalition and formerly a member of Malaysian United Indigenous Party of Sabah (Sabah BERSATU), a former component party branch of the GRS coalition and component party of the Perikatan Nasional (PN) coalition.